rbowen/presentations/talking-to-management/slides.md

 fixes, feature enhancements, and PR reviews.*

 ???

+* This is an example report to your manager about why it's important tat you contribute to the sustainability of a project.

 * Be specific.
 Use numbers.
 Reference reports.
 * Tie it to a company priority - in this case, profitability and budget